 - Unsurprisingly, most participants thought it was unlikely they would visit the webpage noted in the letter.
 It was just too inconvenient to “change channels” from paper to online.
 They would just set the letter aside instead, and maybe visit the webpage later.

 Because readers were unlikely to visit a webpage after reading about it in a letter, it’s important to include all relevant information with the letter.

 Therefore, a second page of frequently asked questions should be included in the letter.
 It’s unrealistic to count on women visiting a webpage.
 In the future, the organization should develop the ability to send this letter via email with a clickable link.

 These are slides used in a presentation to executive and physician audience.
 Through the use of visual imagery, I am conveying that women have been hearing the message of “get a yearly mammogram” for many places, for many years.
-A new message will require a different approach over time to become convinced about this new mammogram recommendation.
+A new message — noted in yellow — will require a different approach over time to become convinced about this new mammogram recommendation.
 Click to enlarge.